April 4, 2025 • by Dennis Timothy T

 2. Access to a Larger Talent Pool

-Countries like India and Vietnam have strong technical education systems and a growing number of highly skilled engineers ready to work on global projects.
+Many developed countries face shortages of skilled developers.
+Offshore development provides access to a broader and more diverse talent pool.
+Countries like India and Vietnam have strong technical education systems and are producing increasing numbers of highly skilled engineers ready to work on international projects.

 4. Affordable Access to Specialized Skills